 Why People Use Home Ventilators to Treat Sleep Apnea

-Philips Bi-level PAP and CPAP machines are medical devices that help mitigate the symptoms of specific diseases like sleep apnea through breathing tubes by delivering increased air pressure into the throat to prevent an airway collapse during inhalation.
+Philips ventilator machines are medical devices that help mitigate the symptoms of specific diseases like sleep apnea through breathing tubes by delivering increased air pressure into the throat to prevent an airway collapse during inhalation.

 These devices treat respiratory failure but do not involve intubation and can be used at home by patients suffering from sleep disorders.